 You see, it was not until many years later during my adult life that my mom was officially diagnosed with narcissistic personality disorder.

 If you are unfamiliar with this diagnosis, it is someone who lacks empathy and is unable to show love.
-They appear to have a superficial life and they are always concerned with how things look to others.
+They appear to have a superficial life, and they are always concerned with how things look to others.

 She was incapable of being loving and nurturing, things we look for mothers to provide.
 While I was a child, I was always grasping for answers to the constant emotional, verbal, and physical abuse that plagued my household.

-I learned very early on that I was to be seen not heard, and that any challenge or inquiry of fun would be met with a tongue-lashing and/or strike to my body.
-When you are the daughter of a narcissistic mother you internalize every strike and every word laid upon you.
+I learned very early on that I was to be seen, not heard, and that any challenge or inquiry of fun would be met with a tongue-lashing and/or strike to my body.
+When you are the daughter of a narcissistic mother, you internalize every strike and every word laid upon you.
 You feel dismissed and discounted.
 You never feel good enough.

-When you are a victim of abuse, you always feel as if what you desire is out of reach because you believe don’t deserve it.
+When you are a victim of abuse, you always feel as if what you desire is out of reach because you believe you don’t deserve it.
 How could someone who gave birth to me inflict so much pain?
 This question flooded my brain on a daily basis.

 Motherhood is a sacred act of love that was not provided to me, and therefore, I suffered.
 I suffered with lack of confidence, limited beliefs, fear of failure, anxiety, perfectionism, and lack of emotional closeness with romantic relationships and friendships.